Saunkan Saunkne

-The film is currently among the second highest-grossing Punjabi films with a worldwide gross of ₹55 crore in forty five days of its release.
+The film is currently among the sixth highest-grossing Punjabi films with a worldwide gross of ₹55 crore in forty five days of its release.

 Synopsis

-Nirmal and Naseeb are happily married couple.
-They have everything but not a child.
+Nirmal and Naseeb are a happily married couple.
+They have everything except a child.
 After eight years of marriage they still miss something.
 On suggestion of her mother-in-law, Naseeb persuades Nirmal to have a second marriage with her younger sister Kirna.
-Now the real drama begins as sharing her husband proves to be a difficult task for Naseeb.
-Kirna dominates and wins heart of her husband and mother-in-law and that changed everything for Naseeb.
+The real drama begins as sharing her husband proves to be a difficult task for Naseeb.
+Kirna dominates and wins the heart of her husband and mother-in-law and that changes everything for Naseeb.
 Small squabbles between the two wives lead to comic situation and fun begins.